Montana State Revolving Fund Programs

 - DWSRF 2011 Report to the Governor

-- Check out Past DWSRF or WPCSRF Intended Use Plans
+- Check out Past DWSRF or WPCSRF Intended Use Plans and Project Priority Lists

 The Department of Environmental Quality (DEQ) is the administering agency and assures that the technical and programmatic requirements of the program are met.
-The Department of Natural Resources and Conservation (DNRC) issues the State's general obligation bonds and makes loans to the project borrowers.
+The Department of Natural Resources and Conservation (DNRC) issues the state's general obligation bonds and makes loans to the project borrowers.
 Cooperatively, DEQ and DNRC administer the State Revolving Fund Loan Programs.